-(de) Telephonic and/or Video Appearance.
+(d) Telephonic and/or Video Appearance.

-Absent prior Court approval, aAll hearings set for open court shall be attended in person by counsel.
+Absent prior Court approval, all hearings shall be attended in person by counsel.
 Telephonic and/or video attendance must be approved in advance by the judge's chambers.

-Rule 8.21.
+Rule 8.2.
 EXCLUSION OF CERTAIN PERSONAL DATA FROM FILINGS